 When the session stalls… what do you do next?

-Clinical Psychologist | 17+ Years in Complex Practice
+Clinical Psychologist | 17 Years Treating Complex Presentations

-Dr. Emanuela Brachtis, Clinical Psychologist
+Emanuela Brachtis, PhD, Clinical Psychologist

 Inside the Therapy Room

-• Couples: Repairing contempt through micro-attunements, not grand gestures
+• Couples: Repairing contempt through micro-attunements

 See What Therapists Are Saying